PearlPullan/Quick-Certificate-Generator/README.md

 POINTS TO NOTE:
 list.xlsx was the list I used. jrexcom.png was my original certificate image.
-Other images where generated when I ran the program certigen.m on MATLAB.
+Other images were generated when I ran the program certigen.m on MATLAB.

 You can adjust the code according to your requirements and all more lines incase or more columns